NotTHDAnh/FdashCard/README.md

 - The JDBC URL is a database connection string, not a website URL
 - SQL Server must be installed and configured before running the app
 - SQL Server Management Studio is optional
-- If resources such as `.fxml`, `.css`, or images are not copied correctly, the app may fail at runtime
+- If `.fxml`, `.css`, images, or `db.properties` are not copied into `bin`, the app may fail at runtime when running from terminal
 - The included database creation file should be run before starting the application

 ---

-## Future Improvements
+## Security Note

-- Move sensitive database config fully out of source
-- Add sample SQL scripts to the repository
-- Improve validation and error handling
-- Improve empty-state UI for sets with no cards
+Do not upload your real database credentials to a public repository.

+Recommended:
+- keep `src/db.properties` local
-- Package the project for easier setup
+- upload `src/db.properties.example` as the template

 ---